rust-lang/rfcs/active/0000-allocator.md

 However, the expressiveness of `AllocCore` came at a cost: It is a complex specification.
 Furthermore, the author was not sure whether it was sufficiently motivated.
-Therefore, the `AllocCore` is no longer a required part of this RFC; we have kept it in case people reviewing it want to see the sorts of issues that arise when attempting to support high-level `realloc` on non-array types.
+Therefore, the `AllocCore` is no longer a required part of this RFC; we have kept the original API text in case people reviewing it want to see the sorts of issues that arise when attempting to support high-level `realloc` on non-array types (and also because it *is* part of the
+[non-normative high-level allocator implementation]).

 ```rust
     /// A `MemoryBlockInfo` (or more simply, "block info") represents